alexandertrefz/essence/packages/website/diagnostics.md

 **Quick Fix — "Remove the label":** drops the external name and keeps the internal one.

+### `shorthand-in-combination`

+A bare member name was written in the key list of an update — `{ base with port, host }`.
+Shorthand belongs to a Record Literal's member list, where `{ port, host }` is `{ port = port, host = host }`; an update's key list is not one, because a bare name after `with` is already the whole value being merged in. `{ base with other }` means "merge `other`'s members", and it has always meant that.

+Two spellings say what the bare name was after. `{ base with port = port }` sets the one member. `{ base with { port, host } }` merges a Record Literal that uses the shorthand — the same nesting a computed right-hand side is written in, and the only form of the shorthand merge there is.

+The rule holds wherever the braces do: a plain Literal, a typed Literal (`Point ~> { x, y }`), a Case payload (`#Rectangle({ width, height })`), a Literal standing as a member's value, and a Literal standing as an update's whole right-hand side all take shorthand.
+Only the key list after `with` does not.
+An update takes either a key list or one Expression and never both, so a list that also carries a computed key — `{ game with board = board, history = game.history::removeLast() }` — has no shorthand spelling at all.

 ### `default-on-function-literal`

 A Parameter of a Function literal in expression position was given a